-The Tiedtke-Bechtold scheme computes tendencies of dry static energy $\partial_t s$, specific humidity $\partial_t q$ and zonal and meridional winds.
-For simplicity, we only emulate the thermodynamical tendencies ($\partial_t s$ and $\partial_t q$) giving they constitute the main tendencies of the model.
-The momentum tendencies are still computed by the Tiedtke-Bechtold parameterization.
-Because both thermodynamic and momentum tendencies are computed following the same framework, under the assumption that thermodynamical tendencies are well represented by the NN, the representation of momentum tendencies should be straightforward.

-Reproducing non gaussian processes can be challenging for NNs \citep{steininger_density-based_2021} and it may produces artificial signals.
-This is particularly true for the representation of deep convection, giving its episodic and threshold-dependent nature.
-Indeed in our simulations, the Tiedtke-Bechtold scheme is not activated in about 90\% of the columns.
-However, the data-driven parameterization introduced in B25 produces deep convection to occur in these non convective grid cell.
-It adds background noise and leads to significant biases in areas where deep convection is uncommon such as polar regions or in the high troposphere.
+Reproducing non-Gaussian processes can be challenging for NNs \citep{steininger_density-based_2021}, and they may generate artificial signals.
+This is particularly true for the representation of deep convection, given its episodic and threshold-dependent nature.
+Indeed, in our simulations, the Tiedtke-Bechtold scheme is not activated in about 90\% of the columns.
+However, the data-driven parameterization introduced in B25 produces deep convection that occurs in non-convective grid cells, adding background noise and leading to significant biases in areas where deep convection is uncommon, such as polar regions or in the high troposphere.